 - Accidental death benefit: Provides a higher payout if death is caused by certain types of accident.
 This can help beneficiaries manage unexpected payments that may arise due to the covered accident

-- Waiver of premium benefit: Covers required premium payments if the insured under this benefit becomes disabled or passes away
+- Waiver of premium benefit: Covers required premium payments if the insured under this benefit becomes disabled

 - Guaranteed insurability rider: Allows you to obtain new permanent policies on the insured person without medical underwriting